mansona/simplabs-git-workshop/slides/git-workshop.md

 Notes:

+- just a side note: these ideas are taken from the simplabs playbook which you can see at simplabs.com/playbook.
+You may think that this is a strange tangent for a git workshop but I'm telling you now: if you split your work into smaller managable chunks you will **avoid** most of the problems that you might need expert git skills to save you from.

+**read the slide**

 - Well-prepared issues are a key element of an effective development process.
   They provide guidance for the project team's work, allow external parties not directly involved with the project to get an understanding of what is